 The current post only gives advice about 2020’s CSX-F, not the 2022’s ITCA Cybersecurity Fundamentals exam.
 If you can register for the exam, definitely it is not the one this post is talking about.

 Please do not confuse CSX-F with CSX-P, both issued by ISACA.

 CSX-P (Cybersecurity Nexus Practitioner) was an advanced-level certification (not a certificate) for the CSX-series that was completely practical, without multiple choice questions.
-As it happened with CSX-F, CSX-P will sunset on 30 April 2023 and will be replaced by a new cybersecurity certification exam.
+As it happened with CSX-F, CSX-P was last offered on 30 April 2023 and is replaced by a new cybersecurity certification exam.

 Frequently Asked Questions about the exam